mdcramer/mdcramer.github.io/_perceptron-magic-blog/2019-01-05-the-perceptron-class.md

 ## The Perceptron Class

 We're going to use [Python](https://www.python.org/) because it easy to learn, easy to use and has become, more or less, for reasons associated with data science-related libraries, the language of choice for people building neural networks.
-That being said, you could follow these exercises using most any [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) programing language.
+That being said, you could follow these exercises using most any [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) programming language.

 As mentioned in the [Motivation](https://mdcramer.github.io/perceptron-magic-blog/Motivation/), this is the thing that, for performance reasons, nobody ever does.
 To reiterate, we're doing it to try to get insights into functioning of Perceptrons and neural networks.